 What’s the current state of your business?
-Would you say it’s declining or progressing?
+Is it declining or progressing?

 Out of my 14 branches, I have five operating plus my catering business is also open.
 Yes, slowly I can see that people are having the confidence to go out again and have small events among family and friends.

-How did you come up with the idea of contactless catering/private dining?
+How did you come up with the idea of contactless catering?

 How does it work?
-How can you ensure that the dining experience remains the same?
+And how can you ensure that the dining experience remains the same?

 Do you see your business continuing this initiative moving forward?